respeecher/auto-odoo/README.md

 cp variables.template variables
 ```

 Then edit the `variables` file to conform to your site's needs.
+(Currently there is only one variable to
+customize: the name of your server.)

 Run